evhub/rabbit/README.md

 Now that we know how to define lambdas, here's what's special about colon syntax:
 ```
-gen_func(n) = \(x,n:(n))\(x%n)		# Creates and returns a function that will take the mod of its variable with the base equal to the variable of the generator
+gen_func(n) = \x\(x%n)		# Creates and returns a function that will take the mod of its variable with the base equal to the variable of the generator
 gen_func:2:5				# Because gen_func only takes one variable, colon syntax will pass the remaining variables on to whatever is returned by gen_func
 # result = 5 % 2 = 1
 ```